sustech-isus/SUSTechGAN/README.md

 ### Train & Test

 > [!TIP]
-> Visdom is included in python package requirements, so you can use the follow commands to start a  visdom server and view results in a web page at [http://localhost:8097]()
+> Visdom is included in Python package requirements, so you can use the following commands to start a vision server and view results on a web page at [http://localhost:8097]()

-#### STEP 1: Get dataset
+#### STEP 1: Get the dataset

 > ![NOTE]
-> Our dataset for this work is under review and we will publish it here later!
+> Our dataset for this work is under review, and we will publish it here later!

 ```sh
 wget -q -O - "${DATASET_URL}" | tar -xzf - -C ${REPO_ROOT}/datasets/${DATASET_NAME}